quickmodel/quick-model-docs/docs/godot/basics.md

 # Basics

 ## Getting Started
-Navigate to Window -> Quick Model -> Quick Model to open the editor window.
+Quick Model is automatically opened to the dock after installation.

 ## How To Add a Model to the Library
 ![Add model to library](./img/addModelToLibrary.png)